 - Yarn over and pull through all three loops on hook.

-To begin your new row, you'll turn your work, chain two for your turning chain and make hdc stitches in all of the stitches from the row before.
+To begin your new row, you'll turn your work, chain two for your turning chain and make hdc stitches in the next stitch and all of the subsequent stitches from the row before.

 10 of 12

 Increasing and Decreasing in Half Double Crochet